Compare electricity prices

 Pros: You pay for what you use in advance so you can’t end up with a big bill.

-Cons: Usually more expensive and you can run out of power.
+Cons: You can run out of power.

 See more on the different types of energy tariffs.